ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/docs/buyhpe-notes.md

 The provider first requests `/[locale]/p/<SKU>` (default locale is `us/en`).
 If the product page cannot be parsed (including empty-DOM responses) or returns a `404`, the provider fetches `/[locale]/search?q=<SKU>` and pulls the first product card link before re-running the parser.
-Successful results include `source: "HPE Buy (buy.hpe.com)"` and an additional `fetchedFrom` field indicating whether the direct or search fallback succeeded.
+When the PDP responds with `403`, `429`, or `503`, the search page is used as a data source directly: the first matching product card provides the title/URL (and image when available) and the provider marks the row as `fetchedFrom: "search-card"`.
+If no card exists the original status code is rethrown so the CLI can emit `CHECK MANUALLY`.
+Successful results always include `source: "HPE Buy (buy.hpe.com)"` and an additional `fetchedFrom` field indicating whether the direct, search, or search-card path produced the payload.

 ## Aggregator integration